mlabs-haskell/plutip/README.md

 ### As a library

 Launch local cluster with

 ```haskell
 withCluster :: PlutipConfig -> (ClusterEnv -> IO a) -> IO a
 withCluster conf action
 ```

 where:

 - `conf :: PlutipConfig` specifies the working directory of a spawned cluster (can be temporary) and in some capacity the parameters of the cluster.
 Use `Data.Default (def)` to spawn default cluster in a temporary directory.
 - `ClusterEnv` is essentially a wrapper around the node socket.
 The socket belongs to one of the nodes.
 - `action :: ClusterEnv -> IO a` is a user action which has access to a `cardano-node` in a cluster via `Cardano.Api`.

 Use

 ```haskell
 withFundedCluster :: PlutipConfig -> [[Lovelace]] -> (ClusterEnv -> [KeyPair] -> IO a) -> IO a
 ```

-to additionaly receive keys prefunded with specified fund distributions (e.g. Key 1 with `[1 Lovelace]` and Key 2 with `[2 Lovelace, 4 Lovelace]`).
+to additionally receive keys prefunded with specified fund distributions (e.g. Key 1 with `[1 Lovelace]` and Key 2 with `[2 Lovelace, 4 Lovelace]`).

-Additionaly there are helpers `startCluster`, `startFundedCluster`, `stopCluster` which are useful when you want your cluster to keep running, instead of shutting down after the IO action is completed.
+Additionally there are helpers `startCluster`, `startFundedCluster`, `stopCluster` which are useful when you want your cluster to keep running, instead of shutting down after the IO action is completed.

 Example:

 ```haskell
 import Data.Default (Default (def))
 import Plutip.CardanoApi (currentBlock)